aj-bagwell/clio/README.md

 These check that the path exists, is a file and could in theory be opened when created to get nicer error messages from clap.
-Since that leaves room for TOCTTOU bugs, they will still return a [`Err`](std::result::Result::Err) if something has changed when it comes time to actualy open the file.
+Since that leaves room for TOCTTOU bugs, they will still return a [`Err`](std::result::Result::Err) if something has changed when it comes time to actually open the file.

-With the `clap-parse` feature they are also desgined to be used with [clap 3.2+](https://docs.rs/clap).
+With the `clap-parse` feature they are also designed to be used with [clap 3.2+](https://docs.rs/clap).

 See the [older docs](https://docs.rs/clio/0.2.2/clio/index.html#usage) for examples of older [clap](https://docs.rs/clap)/[structopt](https://docs.rs/structopt)